thewoodfish/inkathon-x/README.md

     }
 ```

-#### The contract function
+#### The contract functions
-- `new`: This is constructor function that initializes the contract storage.
+- `new`: This is the constructor function that initializes the contract storage.
 Because we're handling only the Wakanda election, i hardcoded some values and seeded the contract storage with data.
-The initial data contains the three aspirants, their political parties and their initial votes are set to 0.
+The initial data contains the three aspirants and their political parties with their initial votes are set to 0.

-- `vote`: This function allows the caller of the contract function to participate in the eleciton and make a vote.
+- `vote`: This function allows the caller  to participate in the eleciton and make a vote.
 Double-voting is prevented by default.

 - `votes`: This function returns the various candidates and the number of votes they have gotten at the time of query.